Contact us Today: 843-224-7638

 What do you need when you consider how you’re going to fill out the ballot?
 First, logistics (through FEELING grounded in facts) on how to manage time to REGISTER TO VOTE NOW.
 Obstacles arise and there are likely to be people who will benefit from time crunches- saying ‘you have too many obstacles to get registered’ after they find out your party identification.
 It happens.
 It happened to us.
 REGISTER NOW.

-Prioritize it because you’re a FEELING human.
+Prioritize it because you’re a FEELING human who cares and who knows caring is the stuff of infinite gold.
 Block off time in your schedule.
 Remember that to have loving, empathic communities that care about better understanding and protecting each other- IT NEEDS to be a TOP PRIORITY.

 WRITE DOWN what you need to do in your calendar NOW.
-Take a break from Netflix, work, social media scrolling, etc. to note it NOW.
+Take a break from Netflix, work, social media scrolling, etc. to note it right now.
 Now, cuz’ YOU CARE.
-Feeling anxiety and fear about this election means you care- so FEEL it.
+Feeling anxiety and fear about these elections means you care- so FEEL it.
 Break down the ‘register to vote’ goal into small manageable tasks (long-term ‘A’ of ABC PLEASE skills from DBT).
 Next, block off time each day to attend to those.
 Block off a little more time than you think you need.
-Whether it is making a call to find out where to go, or filling in your voter’s registration application and/or blocking off a day to spend at DMV/wherever you register.
-DO IT.
+Whether it is making a call to find out where to go, looking up pro-active organizations to get involved in events and phone banks or filling in your voter’s registration application ~ and/or blocking off a day to spend at DMV/wherever you register.
+DO IT WAY IN ADVANCE, SO THAT YOU CAN PARTICIPATE MORE FULLY and EFFECTIVELY ON THE COLLECTIVE CONVERSATION and RIDE THERE.

 DO IT FOR US ALL.
 And for yourself and YOUR OWN WELL-BEING and SELF-LOVING action.

 THEN.
 Have a REWARD plan.
 TREAT yourself royally for GETTING IT DONE and BEING REGISTERED TO VOTE!
-Pick up your FAVORITE dessert, take a long WITCHY candle lit bath to get in the spirit of the season and celebrate the recent Autumnal Equinox with Tibetan bowls playing in the background, cuddle with your puppy or wisely cat cuddle~ or snuggle lavender filled stuffed warming owl.
-PLAN your REWARDS NOW in advance, it will support motivation.
+Pick up your FAVORITE dessert, take a long WITCHY candle lit bath to get in the spirit of the summer season and celebrate the Summer Solstice and each day the sun turns back toward the dark after with Tibetan bowls playing in the background, cuddle with your puppy or wisely cat cuddle~ or snuggle lavender filled stuffed warming owl.
+PLAN your REWARDS NOW in advance, it will support motivation!

-We encourage you to keep in mind inspirations gained from Trauma Generation: 13 Adult Attachment Sexuality Healings for now.
-With planned rewards applied THIS week as discussed above, you can keep up joining in on our community building as you continue the reads, as we move on to focus next blogs on navigating stress, as differences and tensions build into the Autumn.
-May our launch from the equinox here lead to increased equality for the whole.
+We encourage you to keep in mind inspirations gained from this blog Generational Harm: 13 Adult Attachment Sexuality Healings for now.
+With planned rewards applied this week (write them down) as discussed above, you can keep up joining in on our community building as you continue the reads or watch our videos, as we move on to focus next resources on staying involved while navigating stress wisely, as differences and tensions build into the Summer and then the Autumn.
+May our launch with the summer solstice season here lead to increased equality for the whole.

-We can watch the changing colors, see the falling leaves without changing our OWN colors.
+We can watch the changing colors to lush increased green leaves on our trees, to eventually see the falling leaves without changing our OWN colors ~ and this time we’ll be prepared in advance ~ doing a ‘cope ahead’ like this will actually help you live in the moment and the summer season with more aliveness.
 Let’s move through this time together.
 Devoted to humanity, love and respect for CHOICE.

 ~Written by DBT Charleston‘s Director, Sarah Greenwood, LPC, LCMHC, DBT-Linehan Board of Certification, Certified Clinician™